- 1Celebrate Recent Works from Canadian authors and Illustrators!

 Target Audience: Grades 9-12

-White Pine includes a fiction list every year, and non-fiction in alternating years.
+White Pine includes a fiction list every year for teens.

 Le Prix Peuplier